 - Are you too busy to watch your favorite shows when they air?

-If you answered yes to these questions, the Amazon Fire TV Recast is a good fit for you.
-It integrates seamlessly with the Fire TV Stick that you’re already comfortable using, and it will let you record games and shows without a monthly subscription fee.
+If you answered yes to these questions, the Fire TV Recast is a good fit for you.
+It integrates seamlessly with the TV Stick or Cube that you’re already using, and it will let you record games and shows without a monthly subscription fee.

-The Fire TV Recast is incredibly easy to set up and start using.
-While it comes with a bit of a hefty upfront cost, after purchase there are no additional fees or subscription costs.
+The Recast is easy to set up and start using.
+After a one-time expense to purchase it, there are no additional fees or subscription costs.
 Over time, it will pay for itself, especially if you currently have cable.

-Bottom line: if a DVR is keeping you in your expensive cable contract, cut the cord and buy a Fire TV Recast.
+Bottom line: if a DVR is keeping you in your expensive contract, cut the cord on cable and buy a Fire TV Recast.
 You’ll likely make your money back in six months or less.

 Three things come with the Fire TV Recast.
-The Fire TV Recast (black box).
-A power adapter, and a Quick Start Guide.
-That’s it.
+The device itself, a power adapter, and a Quick Start Guide.

 Setting up the Fire TV Recast is pretty simple.
 Here’s what you need to start recording content on your Fire TV Recast: